 For a long period of time, people thought that only Windows computers could get viruses.
 This was mostly due to Windows being much more popular, so most viruses targeted Windows.
 While it is true that it is less likely then windows, there are viruses being created for macs.
 There have been major security flaws found in Mac OS X, so the moral of the story is that no computer is perfectly safe.

-Myth 4: You need to type WWW for websites, and that emails are case sensitive
+Myth 4: You need to type WWW for websites, and that emails

 These are two myths that we are going to cover in one.
 Many people think you still need to type the www if you are typing in a website in the address bar.
 For example, if you want to go to wacd’s website, all you have to do is type wacdllc.com, and not www.wacdllc.com.
 The other thing is email address are not case sensitive.
 Meaning that firstname.lastname@example.org is the same email as JOHNdoe@gmail.com.
 It doesn’t matter how you type it.